Case Study Case Management

 -

-Along with the product manager I evaluated the pilot delivery of the new service against the intended operating model, and the business case (case for change).
-Together we also ensured that the transcripts were converted to user stories.
-We also had oversight of their transfer to DevOps.
+Working with the product manager, I evaluated the pilot delivery against the intended operating model and the business case (case for change).
+We also ensured transcripts were converted into user stories and oversaw their handover into DevOps.

-The delivery of the discovery and define for the service design was delivered to the required timeline, as was the pilot deliveries that needed to take place prior to scaling and further on-boarding.
-At the 18 month mark 25 services had been successfully onboarded onto the system.
-I then led on transferring future service designs such as Taxi Licensing, Disabled Facilities Grant and all of Housing onto the same solution.
+Discovery and definition for the service design were delivered to the required timeline, alongside the pilot releases needed ahead of scaling and wider onboarding.
+By the 18‑month mark, 25 services had been successfully onboarded to the system.
+I then led the transfer of further service areas, such as Taxi Licensing, Disabled Facilities Grant, and all of Housing, onto the same solution.

-The service design culminated in the required resource optimisation (benefits realisation), and with the launch of a new Customer Resolution Centre.
+The service design delivered the required resource optimisation (benefits realisation) and supported the launch of a new Customer Resolution Centre.